 - are engaged at sea in activities on a commercial basis

-- carry cargo and/or not more than 12 passengers, or
+- carry no more than 1000kg cargo / not more than 12 passengers, and

 Full information on the MCA Codes of Practice can be found on the MCA website: